KarimaBak/LSL-KinectV2/README.md

 For more detailed informations, please see [Documentation](/Documentation/).

 -----
-Developed by Pierre JEAN (IMT Mines Alès), Denis MOTTET (Univ Montpellier) and Benoit Prigent (Univ Montpellier).
+Developed by Pierre JEAN (IMT Mines Alès), Denis MOTTET (Univ Montpellier) and Benoit Prigent (Univ Montpellier) in collaboration with Makii MUTHALIB and Karima BAKHTI (CHU Montpellier) for the ReArm project (PHRIP-18-0731) funded by the French Ministry of Health..